How to use the command 'k9s' (with examples)

 Explanation:

-• --cluster cluster_name: Specifies the cluster name to manage.
+• --cluster cluster_name: Specifies the exact cluster being managed and monitored.

 Conclusion: